pedrocunha/groovy_oneliner/README.md

 # GroovyOneliner

 This gem allows you to convert a groovy script file to a single line script.

-Currently it is being used in a production environment to convert sane commented and formatted scripts to oneline scripts which will be injected in Elastic Search queries.
+Currently it is being used in a production environment to convert sane commented and formatted scripts to oneline scripts which will be injected in ElasticSearch queries.

 Some file examples and the corresponding output when using this gem